rsnyder/juncture-about/README.md

 [GeoJSON](https://geojson.org/) is an open standard format designed for representing simple geographical features, along with their non-spatial attributes.
 It is based on the JSON format.

 The features include points (addresses and locations), line strings (streets, highways and boundaries), polygons (countries, provinces, tracts of land), and multi-part collections of these types.

-# Juncture, recent versions

-Following the release of Juncture in Fall 2021, Juncture continued to evolve and addressed some of the lessons learned in developing and using the first version.

-- Improved flexibility in page layouts, including better rendering on mobile devices
-- Enhanced IIIF support, including new capabilities for creating and using self-hosted image collections in Github
-- Authoring tools for easier editing
-    - Preview from editor
-    - Drag-and-drop for images and videos with automatic tag creation
-- Improved on-line documentation with drag-and-drop and cut-paste code snippets
-- Viewer components reimplemented as standard HTML5 Web Components enabling use outside of Juncture environments, including in vanilla HTML pages and Wordpress

-# Resource finder (aka, semantic search tool)

-The Plant Humanities Lab release in 2021 was accompanied with a search tool for finding images and journal articles, and presenting data extracted from the Wikidata knowledge graph.
-The tool was at an alpha level of completeness and quality but showed much promise.

-An updated version of the tool is currently under development.
-An in-process version of the tool can seen at [https://search.plant-humanities.org](https://search.plant-humanities.org).

-Improvements in this next version of the tool (will) include:

-- Simplified user interface
-- On-the-fly generation of IIIF manifests for images
-- Support for Juncture drag-and-drop viewer tagging in Juncture editor
-- Selecting and saving favorites
-- Crowd sourced entity tagging
-- Easier addition of new resource providers
-- Federated image and document searching with endless-scroll viewing
-- More options for filtering and sorting

 # Examples